risk-first/twitter-bot/README.md

-Tweets quotes, images, etc. from the risk first project.
+Tweets quotes, images, etc. from the Risk-First project.

 ### Deploying